Myth 1: The number of credits assessed

 NCEA levels and certificates (external link)

-Factors that might determine the amount of assessment undertaken include:
+Factors that might determine the amount of assessment

-• your school's assessment policy
+• Your school's assessment policy.

-• the number of credits needed to gain a qualification, course endorsement, University Entrance, or other tertiary entrance requirements
+• The number of credits needed to gain a qualification, course endorsement, Vocational Pathways Award, University Entrance or other tertiary entrance requirements.

 Read more NCEA myths and facts